h0rv/sandpp/README.md

 ### Controls

-Left mouse to create sand; right mouse to delete sand.
+Left mouse to create sand; right mouse to delete.